Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 In the dining room almost every table enjoys some sort of mountain view.
 The food is excellent and portions are generous.
 Expect to see a lot of Rocky Mountain cuisine – elk, bison and prairie grown grains.

-Book at stay at Deer Lodge here.
+Check pricing and book a stay at Deer Lodge here.

 It’s a fantastic place to stay if you want to take advantage of all that the Lake Louise area offers.
 There are at least a half dozen cross-country ski trails accessed within 10 minutes of the lodge – and this in a place known for its great snow.